OnrampLab/phpmyadmin/doc/html/_sources/setup.txt

 * Serve phpMyAdmin on HTTPS only.
 Preferably, you should use HSTS as well, so that you're protected from protocol downgrade attacks.
+* Remove the ``test`` directory from phpMyAdmin, unless you are developing and need test suite.
 * Remove the ``setup`` directory from phpMyAdmin, you will probably not use it after the initial setup.
 * Properly choose an authentication method - :ref:`cookie`